openvmp/partcad/docs/source/use_cases.rst

 Python: CadQuery
 ----------------

-Here are some examples how to fetch PartCAD models from within a ``CadQuery``
+Here are some examples of how to fetch PartCAD models from within a ``CadQuery``
 script:

   .. code-block:: python